Kwinana Freeway: Widening

 A half-diamond interchange with North Lake Road was also constructed.
 This project involved the construction of a bridge over Kwinana Freeway with north-facing on and off ramps, reconnecting Armadale Road to North Lake Road after the original connection (then known as Forrest Road) was severed during the 1990s as part of the freeway extension.
 Grade separated roundabouts will also be constructed at Tapper Road / Verde Drive and at a new Beeliar Drive / Solomon Road intersection along with improved access to Cockburn Central railway station.
 Construction began in late 2019, with the bridge and associated interchanges opened on the morning of 16 December 2021.

+Future works

+Interchange upgrades

+The existing Canning Bridge bus station in the middle of the Canning Highway interchange is planned to be upgraded from late 2026.
+As part of the project ramp signalling will be added to the northbound entry ramps for both Canning Highway and Manning Road.